 By Shlomo Ben Ami

-Shlomo Ben Ami, a former Israeli foreign minister, now serves as Vice President of the Toledo International Center for Peace.
-He is the author of Scars of war, Wounds of Peace: The Israeli-Arab Tragedy.
-This commentary is published by DAILY NEWS EGYPT in collaboration with Project Syndicate (www.project-syndicate.org).
+Shlomo Ben Ami, a former Israeli foreign minister who serves as Vice-President of the Toledo international Center for Peace, is the author of Scars of War, Wounds of Peace: the Israeli-Arab Tragedy.
+This commentary is published by Daily News Egypt in collaboration with Project Syndicate, www.project-syndicate.org.